twojstaryzdomu/arm-runner-action/README.md

 Exit immediately if a command exits with a non-zero status.
 Default is to exit.
 Set to 'no' or 'false' to disable exiting on command failure.

+#### `export_github_env`

+Export $GITHUB_ENV contents to the image.
+Default is not to export.
+This is useful if the commands make use of any variables set earlier and those need to be shared with the virtual environment.
+Set to 'yes' or 'true' to enable.

 #### `copy_artifact_path`

 Source paths(s) inside the image to copy outside after the commands have